Last updated 11/27/23. Updated 7/9/23.

 I was pleasantly surprised, for example, to find that their Vitamin C product doesn’t contain any materials from China.
 That’s because they don’t use synthetics, they only use all-natural ingredients.

 There are other products where they can’t avoid using China-derived ingredients (such as their multivitamin products that use B-12 from China), but it’s clear that they go out of their way to avoid it.

 3. Vitamin C Products NOT from China – GMO Free Vitamins and Liposomal Vitamin C

 If you’re like me, you were sad to learn that virtually all vitamin C used in the USA comes from China.
 This means that any juice, drink, cereal, candy, vitamin supplement, or other processed food fortified with Vitamin C at least in part helps fund the Chinese Commmunist Party.
 It’s enough to make you sick to your stomach.

 Here are some manufacturers of Vitamin C products, many who use Quali-C in making their products:

-GMO Free Vitamins – CMO Free Vitamins is essentially the pure ascorbic acid that DSM sells under their own brand.
+GMO Free Vitamins – GMO Free Vitamins is essentially the pure ascorbic acid that DSM sells under their own brand.
 Amazon reviewers rave about how this is the absolute best, highest quality ascorbic acid available on the market anywhere.
 If you take Vitamin C, this is far better than Emergen-C or any other product on the market.
 It’s free from additives and filler and mixes into your favorite drink.
 If it’s not available on Amazon, you can try buying it directly from the source.